 I found ordering a black coffee in different areas of Kuala Lumpur to be a linguistic challenge.
-I needed Hindi in an Indian cafe, and even then regional hindi differs greatly.
-Then Mandarin in chinese cafes, and finally Malay or a mix of Malay and English in Malaysia cafe's.
+I needed Tamil in an Indian cafe rather than Hindi.
+Then Mandarin in chinese cafes and finally Malay or a mix of Malay and English in Malaysian cafes.

 Do watch out for crazy tour prices.